raml-org/raml-spec/README.md

-# RAML Spec
+# The RESTful API Modeling Language (RAML) Spec

-To build the spec type:
+To build the spec, type:

     make